Campbeltown

 Campbeltown (/ˈkæmbəltən/; Ceann Loch Chille Chiarain or Ceann Locha) is a town and former royal burgh in Argyll and Bute, Scotland.
-It lies by Campbeltown Loch on the Kintyre peninsula.
+It lies by Campbeltown Loch on the Kintyre Peninsula.
 Campbeltown became an important centre for Scotch whisky, and a busy fishing port.

-The 2018 population estimate was 4,600 indicating a reduction since the 2011 census.
+The 2018 population estimate was 4,600, indicating a reduction since the 2011 census.

 History

-Originally known as Kinlochkilkerran (an anglicization of the Gaelic, which means 'head of the loch by the kirk of Ciarán'), Campbeltown was renamed in the 17th century as Campbell's Town after Archibald Campbell (Earl of Argyle) was granted the site in 1667.
+Originally known as Kinlochkilkerran (an anglicisation of the Gaelic, which means 'head of the loch by the kirk of Ciarán'), Campbeltown was renamed in the 17th century as Campbell's Town after Archibald Campbell (Earl of Argyll) was granted the site in 1667.
 Campbeltown Town Hall was completed in 1760.

+The Royal National Lifeboat Institution opened Campbeltown Lifeboat Station in 1861.
+The present building dates from 1996.